 The classification raster is a single raster covering the whole French metropolitan territory.
 It has a spatial resolution of 10 m.
 It results from the processing of the complete Sentinel-2 time series of the reference year using the iota² processing chain.
 A Random Forest classification model is calibrated using a training dataset derived from a combination of several national and international vector data sources (BD TOPO IGN, Corine Land Cover, Urban Atlas, Référentiel Parcellaire Graphique, etc.).

-This is a product with a minimum collection unit of 0.1 ha derived from the 20 m raster with a procedure of regularisation and a simplication of the polygons obtained.
+This is a product with a minimum collection unit of 0.1 ha derived from the 20 m raster with a procedure of regularization and a simplification of the polygons obtained.

-In order to preserve as much information as possible from the raster product, each polygon is characterised by a set of attributes:
+In order to preserve as much information as possible from the raster product, each polygon is characterized by a set of attributes:

 - The majority class, with the same nomenclature of the raster product.